 In the event that this complaint has already been lodged with another entity, the MCA will only process the complaint after such complaint has been finalised by such entity and the outcome released.

-See next page for respondents acknowledgement of the complain.t
+See next page for respondents acknowledgement of the complaint.

 To be completed by the Respondent when submitting the reply to the MCA.

-Complain/Appeal _____ is acknowledged and our response is attached.
+Complaint/Appeal [MCA Reference number]_____ is acknowledged and our response is attached.

 Signed